SWGANHServices/MMOServer/README.markdown

 The MMOServer is the flagship project for the [SWG:ANH Team][1].
 It is a cross platform massively multiplayer game server intended to emulate the [Star Wars Galaxies][2] Pre-Combat Upgrade experience.
 The base of the server is written in C++ with some LUA sprinkled in.

+# Current Build #

+This branch assumes you are building directly on C drive (c:\MMOServer).
+The deps should be mapped coreectly however if cloning to another directory  you may have to remap them.

 ## Building/Installing ##